rabbitmq/rabbitmq-website/site/install-debian.md

 an apt repository that includes [packages of latest Erlang/OTP releases](https://launchpad.net/~rabbitmq/+archive/ubuntu/rabbitmq-erlang) on Launchpad.

+RabbitMQ core team focus around package is on the current and prior release of Debian-based distributions, i.e. inline with [distribution EOL policy](https://wiki.debian.org/DebianReleases).

-The repository supports the following Ubuntu distributions:
+The repository currently supports the following Ubuntu distributions:

  * Ubuntu 20.04 (Focal)
  * Ubuntu 18.04 (Bionic)

-The following Debian releases can use the same apt repository:
+The following Debian releases can currently use the same apt repository:

  * Debian 10 (Buster)
  * Debian 11 (Bullseye)

- Debian 9 (Stretch) and Ubuntu 16.04 are no longer supported as they do not provide a minimum required OpenSSL version.
- Both versions are [out of general support](https://wiki.debian.org/LTS/Using) as well.

 The repo currently provides most recent patch releases in the following Erlang series: